Do You Eat Out of Boredom?

 Second, why not try rising above the tendency to seek pleasure all the time and avoiding the dopamine trap altogether?

-The jury's still out on whether ‘alternative therapies' like meditation can help you lose weight, but few would deny that closing your eyes and quieting your thoughts for a little while can make you feel much happier and calmer, and if you're the nervous type of boredom eater, this could well end up reducing your desire to boredom-binge.
+The jury's still out on whether "alternative therapies" like meditation can help you lose weight, but few would deny that closing your eyes and quieting your thoughts for a little while can make you feel much happier and calmer.
+If you're the nervous type of boredom eater, this could well end up reducing your desire to boredom-binge.
+If you're interested in giving it a try, there are countless meditation apps or guided meditations available online.

-And if nothing else, you will at least have bought yourself a little time to decide whether you're really hungry or not—and to put some distance between you and the cold vegetarian pizza.
+If nothing else, you will at least have bought yourself a little time to decide whether you're really hungry or not—and to put some distance between yourself and the cold vegetarian pizza.